lmc-eu/jobs-design-system/CONTRIBUTING.md

 ### Steps to create a new package version

+1. Please, manually edit commit message according [commit guidelines](#commit-messages) to ensure proper version and changelog
-1. Merge all appropriate PRs you want to publish into main branch
+1. Merge all appropriate PRs you want to publish into `main` branch
-1. Run the `make version` command to bump the version number in packages (new version number is determined automatically based on commit history)
+1. Checkout to the `main` branch and run the `make version` command to bump the version number in packages (new version number is determined automatically based on commit history)
 1. Check that the version number is correct and everything looks good
 1. Run manually `git push && git push --tags` to push the changes to remote
 1. Publishing is done automatically by GitHub Actions (uses `build` script and `make publish` command)